csphilli/roger-skyline-1/readme.md

 ```
 **If you already use id_rsa.pub, DO NOT override it with a new pair**

 * This is a side step if you've given your keypair a specific name.
 You MUST add it to the list of keys your host will use to authenticate against the VM.
 Otherwise it won't find it during authentication.
+Keep in mind, I believe that after a specific amount of time, your custom key will "fall off" the keychain and you'll have to `ssh-add` again.
 	* Turn on ssh-agent
 	```
 	eval $(ssh-agent)